Professor of Philosophy

 And a couple of waifs (click on the titles to download):

-The Commentary is a much-edited compilation of the minutes of the West Coast Aristotelian Society’s discussions over a period of years on Books I and II.
-Those working on these books might find parts of the Commentary useful.
+The Commentary is an edited compilation of the minutes of the West Coast Aristotelian Society's discussions over a period of years on Eudemian Ethics, Books I and II.
+Those working on these books might find parts of it helpful.